khunshwephyo/lab-oci-hello/README.md

 # lab-oci-hello

-As a day-to-day C# and Visual Studio person, explore capabilities of OCI, Micronaut, and Docker given a one day learning time and 4 hour implementation time.
+As a day-to-day C# and Visual Studio person, explore capabilities of OCI, Micronaut, and Docker.

 Have fun!